gabrielvmastery/jetpack-ml-tf/vm-public-ip/README.md

 ## Example: Create Linux Virtual Machine

-This example creates a Linux Virtual Machine with a public IP and a Network Security Group.
+Create a Linux Virtual Machine with a public IP and a Network Security Group.
+Include a variables file.